 "Purdue Professor Alhassan was excellent to work with.
 He provided a detailed report for the finite element analysis and the structural assessment on the proposed 20-foot wall.
 That gave us the confidence to make the financial investment and proceed with the project."

-MANUFACTURING EXTENSION PARTNERSHIP midwest F.A.S.T. structures, vincennes, ind.
+MANUFACTURING EXTENSION PARTNERSHIP MIDWEST F.A.S.T.
+STRUCTURES, VINCENNES, INDIANA

 PARTNERSHIP GIVES MANUFACTURER CONFIDENCE TO EXPAND